Mtillmann/mtillmann.github.io/pages/is-it-red.md

 ---
 search: true
 title: Is it red?
 My assistive app for colorblind people
-description: My small web app that helps colorblind people identify colors
+description: My small web app that helps colorblind people identify colors and shades in the real world using their device's camera
 ---
 <Title/>